 We’re starting this 30-day Philippines travel itinerary in one of our favorite corners of the country—and the world—Siargao.

-Located in the south of the country, in Mindanao, it began to gain fame a few decades ago thanks to its waves, which put it on the radar of surfers.
-Although it has become much more popular in recent years and more and more travelers are visiting, Siargao’s magic remains and many end up staying for weeks (or months).
-Whether you surf or not (we recommend trying—it’s one of the best places surf in the Philippines), there’s a ton of things to do in Siargao.
-It’s an ideal spot for motorbike loops, swimming in natural pools, exploring jaw‑dropping nearby islands, and enjoying a lively nightlife… So we don’t recommend spending too little time here.
+Located in Mindanao in the south of the country, Siargao began to attract attention a few decades ago thanks to its waves, which put it on the radar of surfers.
+Although it has become much more popular in recent years and more and more travelers are visiting, Siargao still retains its magic and many travelers end up staying for weeks or even months.
+Whether you surf or not (we recommend trying—it’s one of the best places to surf in the Philippines), there are tons of things to do in Siargao.
+It’s an ideal spot for scenic motorbike routes, swimming in natural pools, exploring jaw-dropping nearby islands, and enjoying the lively nightlife… That’s why we recommend allowing plenty of time for your stay.

 To get from Manila to Siargao, you’ll find all the details in How to get to Siargao.
 We can already tell you it’s as easy as booking a direct flight.
-The flight takes barely 2 hours, but it’s true they’re considerably more expensive than those with a stop in Cebu, so you’ll have to weigh it up.
-If you’re already in Cebu, you can also fly or combine ferries—you’ll find everything in the guide above.
+The flight takes barely 2 hours, but direct flights are considerably more expensive than flights with a layover in Cebu, so you’ll have to weigh up the pros and cons.
+If you’re already in Cebu, you can also fly or travel there using a combination of ferries—you’ll find everything in the guide above.

 If you’re lucky enough to land early on the island, don’t miss the chance to make the most of the day.
 Check out the beaches of General Luna, Malinao and Santa Fe, and watch the sunset from Cloud 9’s Boardwalk.
-For dinner, take a look at the best restaurants in Siargao —the island’s food scene is super varied.
+For dinner, take a look at the best restaurants in Siargao—the island has an incredibly varied food scene.

 Recommended accommodation in Siargao: